-Do not think that applying a too much will offer more protection.
+Do not think that applying too much of these will offer more protection.
 By doing this, you will be exposing your baby’s skin to toxins, which is not required.
 Apply the required amount on your baby’s exposed skin.
-Make sure to go through the instructions thoroughly to know when you need to reapply the cream again so that your baby always stays protected.
+Make sure to go through the instructions thoroughly to know when you need to reapply the cream again, so that your baby always stays protected.

 This is the MOST effective mosquito repellent if you can use it in the right way.
 What’s the best part of using a net?
 They have zero negative effects on your baby’s health.

 One can buy nets of all sizes.
 There are mosquito nets for infants and there are nets for baby’s cot and for family beds as well.
 Mosquito nets are designed for strollers and prams too.
 Portable mosquito nets are also available, which you can use to cover the baby wherever he sleeps.

 However, you cannot use mosquito nets for the entire day, as it can be troublesome when you must feed or change your baby’s diaper frequently at night.

 A mosquito net is the best choice when you are sleeping with your baby or your baby does not wake up during the night or he is weaned.

 This is probably the most common mosquito repellent that is being used in households.
 Plug-in vaporisers usually contain harmful chemicals and inhaling these are not good for your baby’s health.
 Inhaling these harmful fumes can cause breathing problems and aggravate existing ones.
 It can also cause allergies and irritate your baby’s eyes.